 Children experience the same side effects as adults, but prednisone may stunt their growth even with low doses.

 Pregnant women should use prednisone with caution.
-The drug can increase the risk of miscarriage.
 The risk of birth defects and low birth weight increases when pregnant women take the drug during the third trimester.
 Prednisone may pass to an infant though breast milk and may harm the baby.